IngenicsDigital/docker-java-git/README.md

+This repository is not under active maintinance anymore.

+---

 # Docker Java & git

 This docker image intends to run a consistent java version with helpful tools, like `git` and `ssh`.